vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 ### Force Clean Install Setting

 Open GApps normally detects if it's a clean install or an upgrade.
-This affects how installation of Google Camera is treated, it won't install those unless this is a clean install to avoid problems during upgrades.
+This affects how the installation of Google Camera is treated, it won't install those unless this is a clean install to avoid problems during upgrades.
 To ignore the detection and enforce clean install use `forceclean` keyword.
 Note: this setting is untested widely and may cause problems.

 ### Protection from stupidity